nhsconnect/FHIR-CDS/pages/explore/api_encounter_report.md

 This will be carried in a [Composition](http://hl7.org/fhir/STU3/Composition.html).

-Note that the actual history is collected in a [Bundle][], of which the composition is the first element.
+Note that the actual history is collected in a [Bundle](#Bundle][]), of which the composition is the first element.
 The composition associated with an encounter is linked through the Composition.encounter.
 The Encounter resource does not contain a reference to the composition.
 There may be more than one Composition per Encounter, for example, where a CDS is managing multiple ServiceDefinition interactions with the EMS for the same patient at the same time.

 ### Consent ###
 Patient consent of different types can be carried in a [Consent][] object.
 This includes Permission To View (PTV) and authorisation as per the 111 Report, but can be extended to any type of consent granted (or withheld) by the patient.